NEW ! CATsync QO-100 Edition

 Are my installers secure?

-Note: If you tried my app before and it crashed on startup, please install Microsoft Visual C++ 2013 x86 redistributable runtime files (see system requirements below)
+Note: If my app crashes on startup, please install Microsoft Visual C++ 2013 x86 redistributable runtime files (see system requirements below)

 The demo has all the functions of the full version, with the exception that it will not retune the web SDR audio in realtime (you only see the web SDR frequency updating, but the audio remains on the former frequency).
 You can only retune the audio to the new frequency manually.
 The new Click + Tune feature is limited by 90 seconds per session.

 If the demo works on your system and you like the software please consider getting the full version.
 The full version is tuning both frequency and audio syncronized in realtime and now even bidirectionally!

 Press the “Buy Now” button below.
 This will guide you to my webshop system and allows you to pay by PayPal.

 You do not need to have a PayPal account, you can pay as a guest at PayPal:

 In case of difficulties please contact me directly under the e-mail adress provided by PayPal in the payment receipt sent to you by e-mail.
 For future updates you will be automatically notified to the e-mail adress you used for purchasing .

 Microsoft .NET runtime libraries 4.61 or later must be installed (from Microsoft site)